 You’ve written for a while and you’re great at what you do.
 But there are other major players that are important to follow.
 So help your readers stay informed.

 Consider writing a post on “Who’s who” in your industry.
 You can link to their Twitter handles, their websites, etc. Be sure to message those industry leaders as they very well may share your post too.

 What is your muse?
 What gives you inspiration for writing, creating new things, developing new products, reaching new markets?

 Do you have a favorite playlist?
 Visit a favorite park bench with a great view?
 Share what inspires you to create and ask your readers to submit their own sources.
 Who knows, maybe you’ll find a new way to be inspired.

 66. Recount the History of Your Blog or Business

-The cool thing of writing about your history is that you can relive your failures and success and be inspired with new directions for the future.
+The cool thing about writing about your history is that you can relive your failures and success and be inspired by new directions for the future.

 Speaking of looking forward to the future, consider posting about your aspirations for your blog or business.
 Where would you like to be in 2 years relative to the market as a whole?
 Is there a niche you desire to break into?